ErazerBrecht/FileUpload/README.md

 ### Warning
 This is absolutely not production ready.
-I don't have that much experiences with multipart-formdata and with streaming in general.
-Also the DataProtection library isn't setup for a production setting.
+I don't have that much experience with multipart/form-data and with streaming in general.
+Also, the DataProtection library isn't setup for a production setting.